Inventory Balancing with Online Learning: Introduction

-While resource reservation is vital for optimizing online resource allocations, the implementation of resource reservation is often hindered by the following two challenges.
-First, the manager often lacks an accurate forecast model about the arrival patterns of future demand.
-For example, it may be difficult to model the demand spike on Black Friday as a stochastic process.
+While resource reservation is vital for optimizing online resource allocations, the implementation of resource reservation is hindered by the following two challenges.
+First, the online platform often lacks an accurate forecast about the arrival patterns of future demand.
+Second, the online platform is often uncertain about the relationship between an arriving customer's expected behavior, e.g.\ click-through rate on an ad, and their observed features.

-Second, the manager is often uncertain about the relationship between an arriving customer's behavior (e.g., click-through rate) and his/her observed features.
-For example, when selling a new product at an online platform, the manager initially has very little information about the relationship between a customer's observed feature values and his/her willingness to pay for a product.

-These challenges in implementing resource reservation raise the following research question: \textit{Can the manager perform resource reservation effectively, in the absence of any demand forecast model and under uncertain customer behavior?}
+These challenges in implementing resource reservation raise the following research question: \textit{Can the online platform perform resource reservation effectively, in the absence of any demand forecast model and under uncertain customer behavior?}